 Beach conditions are regularly reported on CJLS AM Radio.

-The lifeguards enforce a no diving rule very strongly at all times.
+The lifeguards enforce a "No Diving" rule at all times.
 The lifeguards also advise patrons not to shoulder dive or dive off of the rock ledges.
 Patrons are also discouraged from swimming outside of the supervised area.
 Hard shell boats are prohibited from launching, landing or travelling in the supervised area.
 Inflatable boats, rafts or flotation devices are also prohibited on days when the wind is blowing offshore.
-This is too prevent weak or non-swimmers from being carried to far from shore.

 Lake Ellenwood Provincial Park is located 19 kilometres northeast of Yarmouth or 1.6 kilometres south of Deerfield.
 Take exit 34 off provincial highway 101 and proceed 6.5 kilometres along route 340 to reach the park.